alef-thallys/roomBooking/README.md

 ## Testing

-The project includes unit and integration tests to ensure code quality and functionality.
-Tests are located in `src/test/java`.
+Unit and integration tests are under `src/test/java`.
+Run all tests:

-To run all tests:

 ```
 mvn test